vkgamer1240/ai-contract-platform/PREDICTION_FILES_EXPLAINED.md

-# 📊 UNDERSTANDING YOUR PREDICTION FILES
+# 📊 UNDERSTANDING OUR PREDICTION FILES
 ## The Smoking Gun Evidence of Real Model Training

 ---